chouseknecht/symfony-mariadb-nginx/README.md

 During development PHP web server is available on port 8000.
 You can access it in a web browser using the IP address of your Docker host.
 If you're running Docker Machine this will be the IP address of the vagrant box, which you can get by running `docker-mahine ip default`, where *default* is the name of the vagrant box.

-When you visit the web site at http://<your Docker host IP>:8000, you will see the following default symfony page:
+When you visit the web site at [http://_your_docker_host_ip:8000](http://127.0.0.1:8000), you will see the following default symfony page:

 ### Running console commands